Microscopic Voice Surgery

 General anesthesia is required when a patient is undergoing microscopic voice surgery.
 Once it has taken effect, the laryngoscope is properly placed in the patient’s mouth and navigated into the throat.
 Next, the surgical tools are inserted through the laryngoscope and directed into the larynx to reach the vocal folds.
-Making use of the instrument’s high magnification capabilities, the surgeon approaches the treatment area with precision and care.
+Making use of the instrument’s high magnification capabilities, your surgeon at Plano, TX will approach the treatment area with precision and care.

 Once the lesion on the surface of the vocal fold is reached, it will be cut away and completely removed.
 This technique allows for incredible accuracy in order to ensure that only the damaged tissue is removed and the surrounding area remains unaffected.
 By leaving the majority of the laryngeal structure intact and completely unharmed, microscopic voice surgery is a minimally invasive technique that offers a rapid healing process.

 Following the procedure, you will be monitored for several hours then released to return home the same day.
 Most patients experience some level of discomfort after the surgery, but it will often respond well to over-the-counter pain relievers such as acetaminophen or ibuprofen.
 If your pain is more significant, a stronger form of medication can be prescribed for short-term use.
 Cough medicine may be recommended as well to ensure that you do not irritate the sensitive tissue of the larynx as it recovers.